CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an extremely weak description that fails on every dimension.
-It provides no information about what the skill does, when to use it, or what domain it operates in.
-It reads as a placeholder rather than a functional description, making it impossible for Claude to correctly select this skill from a pool of available options.
+It provides no information about what the skill does, when it should be used, or what distinguishes it from other skills.
+It reads as a placeholder rather than a functional description.

 Suggestions

-Add an explicit 'Use when...' clause with natural trigger terms that describe the situations where this skill should be selected (e.g., 'Use when the user needs to orchestrate complex tasks across multiple agents or coordinate parallel workstreams').
+Add an explicit 'Use when...' clause with natural trigger terms describing the scenarios where this skill should be selected, e.g., 'Use when the user needs to orchestrate multiple workflows, coordinate parallel tasks, or manage complex multi-agent processes.'

-Remove the invocation syntax ('invoke with $agent-adaptive-coordinator') from the description and replace it with domain-specific keywords that help distinguish this skill from others.
+Remove the invocation instruction ('invoke with $agent-adaptive-coordinator') from the description field, as it does not help Claude decide when to select this skill.

 DimensionReasoningScore